guiglass/LUXOR/apssdk_part1.md

   <br>
   <sub><sup>Open the asset in Unity and click on Import.</sup></sub>
 </p>
-    Allow the package to be decompressed and imported into the project:
+    Allow the package to decompress and be imported into the project:
   <br>
 <p align="center">
   <a href="img/importing scripts.png">